 Peter retired from the U.S. Environmental Protection Agency as the senior regional criminal enforcement counsel.
 In that capacity, he investigated and prosecuted environmental crimes throughout New England for more than 30 years.
 He has also designed and taught environmental crimes courses for investigators and prosecutors in the United States, Central America, Europe, and Asia.
 Peter graduated from Middlebury College with a degree in history and received his J.D. from The Boston University School of Law.
-His wife’s family has deep family roots in Dublin, where Peter and his wife now live.
-They have five grown children who live elsewhere, but visit often.
+His wife’s family has deep family roots in Dublin, New Hampshire, where Peter and his wife now live.
+They have five grown children who live elsewhere but visit often.

 Jeanne is an artist who paints from her studio/gallery at Pipe Dream Farm and exhibits throughout New England and abroad.
 After teaching art at Keene High School and serving as fine art department chair, she moved forward to in her career as a full-time artist.
 An avid equestrian, Jeanne, along with her family, enjoys exploring the hills, forests, and farmland of the Monadnock region — great inspiration for her paintings.
 Jeanne has served on the Town of Swanzey Planning Board and the Open Space Committee, which she chaired.
-She has lived with her husband on their farm in Swanzey for 40 years.
+She has lived with her husband on their farm in Swanzey, New Hampshire, for 40-plus years.